procount/pinn/README_PINN.md

 ## Project Spaces

+When PINN installs OSes to a drive, it allocates all of the available drive space to the OSes by expanding the partitions.
+It is not possible to add any OSes later because there will be no remaining space.
+It is possible to replace an existing OS with another one.

 Project Spaces are empty OSes that just consist of an empty 100MB FAT32 partition and an empty 500MB nominal ext4 partition.
+The idea is that they can be installed initially with other OSes to reserve space for a future OS.
+Later the ProjectSpace can be replaced with another OS that has a similar partition layout.

 Up to 8 Project Spaces can be installed onto an SD card along with any other OSes.
 Any remaining space left on the SD card will be divided up between all of these Project Spaces, so their ext4 partitions will expand to fill the remaining space and they will all be the same size.

 ![alt text](screenshots/projectspaces.png "Project Spaces")